ECoDe: A Sample-Efficient Method for Co-Design of Robotic Agents: Experiments and Results

 We evaluate our method against the following baselines:

 \textbf{RandomSearch:} We randomly sample parameters from a uniform distribution within their ranges.
 This provides a lower bound on the expected performance of other methods.

-\textbf{Transfrom2Act \cite{Yuan2021}:} Transform2act uses graph-based representation for agents with limbs represented as edges and joints as nodes in a 3-stage policy optimization - first for skeleton design, second for parameter learning, and then for learning control policy.
+\textbf{Transform2Act \cite{yuan2021transform2act}:} Transform2act uses graph-based representation for agents with limbs represented as edges and joints as nodes in a 3-stage policy optimization - first for skeleton design, second for parameter learning, and then for learning control policy.
 In our implementation of Transform2Act, we freeze Transform2act's first stage as we assume the skeleton to remain the same.

-\textbf{nLimb \cite{Charles2019}:} nLimb uses a Gaussian mixture model to parameterize the design distribution and maintains multiple different hypotheses for designs that may be promising.
+\textbf{nLimb \cite{Schaff2019}:} nLimb uses a Gaussian mixture model to parameterize the design distribution and maintains multiple different hypotheses for designs that may be promising.
 Their method maintains a uniform distribution across components, and half of them with the lowest rewards are eliminated after every $N$ iterations.
-We compare our method with their Hopper, Walker, and Ant environments.

 \textbf{HyperBand \cite{Li2017}:} In original form, without UPN.